ajsampathk/ParallelRobotics-Res/Delta_Robot_Documentation.md

 which restrict the movement of the base/end plate to pure translation( i.e. Only movement in X,Y or Z direction) Delta Robots are known for it's high speed and high acceleration, Also having all the kinematic chains connected together to end-effector increases stiffness of the robot.

-In this project we have Designed a 3-DOF Delta Robot
+In this project we have Design a 3-DOF Delta Robot

 ## kinematic Analysis